ThomasDeruel/ThomasDeruel/README.md

 ### Hi there 👋

-I'm Thomas, I'm 27, I'm a geek and a gamer since my childhood 🤓, I **love anime** like *Attack on Titan*.
+I'm Thomas, I'm 27, I'm a geek && a gamer since my childhood 🤓, I **love anime** like *Attack on Titan*.

 I'm also a big fan of MMORPGs like FF14.